-The VPCE will be aligned to these standards once they are available.
+The VPCE will be aligned to these standards once they are available by making the corresponding update to this protocol.

 While the VPCE is conceived as a support instrument for the overall recovery of products and materials along the value chain through which CECs finance environmental reduction and recirculation services are traded.
 Its purpose extends to the elimination of waste and pollution, the lifespan of products and materials, as well as the regeneration of natural systems.